damounayman/myportfolio/content/posts/Machine Learning.md

 - **Reinforcement Learning**: The goal of reinforcement learning is for an agent to learn how to evolve in an environment.

-This is a machine learning Taxonomy
+This is a machine learning Taxonomy:
 ![your_img](https://i.ibb.co/0VpVPdX/machine-learning.png#center)

 # Linear regression

  Linear regression is used for finding linear relationship between target and one or more predictors (features).
+let:
 - n: number of features
 - m: number of training set
 - {{< math.inline >}}\(\alpha\):{{</ math.inline >}} Learning Rate